 - You will self-register at the kiosk when you arrive and find an available site.

-- Camping fee (and optional fire permit) is payable either by cash (you need to have the exact change) or you can fill out the paper slip with your credit card info.
+- The camping fee (and optional fire permit) is payable either by cash (you need to have the exact change) or you can fill out the paper slip with your credit card info.

 - Every campground has fire rings with firewood, picnic tables at each site, and drinking water.
 Outhouses are well maintained with toilet paper and hand sanitizer.